Tri-County juvenile hall set to go out to bid

 Yuba County will begin accepting bids to design and construct a new juvenile hall facility in Marysville to house youths from throughout the tri-county area.

 The county, acting as the lead agency in the construction effort, is partnering with Sutter County and Colusa County to establish the facility.
-After receiving final approval earlier this month from the state Department of Finance to go out to bid, the county will now request proposals from companies interested in designing and building the facility estimated to cost $21.4 million.
+After receiving final in January from the state Department of Finance to go out to bid, the county will now request proposals from companies interested in designing and building the facility estimated to cost $21.4 million.

 “Previously a request for qualifications was issued and four design-build entities (DBEs) qualified.
 The DBEs that qualified will be notified to submit proposals for the Tri-County Juvenile Rehabilitation Facility project,” said Perminder Bains, director of Administrative Services. “…Once the request for proposals is issued it is anticipated the process will take approximately six months until a notice to proceed is issued to the selected design-build entity.”